vertica/vertica-kubernetes/README.md

 ```
 $ helm repo add vertica-charts https://vertica.github.io/charts
 $ helm repo update
-$ helm install vdb-webhook vertica-charts/verticadb-webhook
+$ helm install -n vertica --create-namespace vdb-webhook vertica-charts/verticadb-webhook
 ```

 The webhook is cluster-scoped.
-It is installed into only one namespace and is used by operators installed in any namespaces.
+It is installed into only one namespace (vertica) and is used by operators installed in any namespaces.

 # Deploying Vertica